They Live (1988) ***½

 John Carpenter never struck me as much of a satirist.
 Admittedly, there are a bunch of his movies that I still haven’t seen (most significantly, Dark Star, In the Mouth of Madness, and Assault on Precinct 13), but my experience of Carpenter’s work is that cracking wise about the foibles of our species isn’t really his thing.
 That’s not to say that he can’t be witty (just look at Big Trouble in Little China), or that his movies don’t occasionally have big-ass subtexts that look too carefully delineated to be accidental (The Thing, anyone?), but he doesn’t make a habit of putting the two together, and one of his most conspicuous characteristics as a filmmaker is a very Hollywood tendency to approach his projects as pure entertainment.
 Rather old-fashioned of him, really, when you consider Carpenter in the context of his comparably well-known contemporaries, many of whom seem always to be commenting upon or reinterpreting something.
 There was, however, at least one time when John Carpenter unmistakably got his George Romero on.
 They Live, Carpenter’s final film of the 80’s, is a savagely snide piss-take on everything that was wrong with the decade— crass consumerism, mendacious politics, top-down class warfare, a hundred other varieties of power-elite chicanery, and above all else the craven complacency with which the Western (or at least Anglophone) middle class sold itself out by acquiescing to all of the above.
 Meanwhile, and less notoriously, They Live also satirizes itself and the genre of which it is a part, sometimes by flipping the clichés of 80’s action movies on their heads, and sometimes by playing hyper-inflated versions of them ludicrously straight.
 Occasionally that secondary mission gets in the way of the main one, but even so, They Live stands alongside RoboCop in the elite company of satires that have lost none of their timeliness even after a quarter of a century.

 A drifter who is never named in the film proper, but whom the closing credits identify as “Nada” (former pro wrestler Rowdy Roddy Piper, whose acting career also encompassed Sci-Fighters and Hell Comes to Frogtown) strolls into Los Angeles some months after losing his livelihood and all that went with it in Denver.
 The construction industry is more vulnerable to economic fluctuations than most, and with the effects of the mid-80’s savings-and-loan crisis starting to be felt in a big way, nobody wants to build much of anything.
 LA is a much bigger and busier city than Denver, though, so Nada doesn’t have to spend too much time on unemployment before he finds a work site in need of a short-term hand.
 Nevertheless, some indication of the meager wages that job pays may be gleaned from the fact that Nada is far from the only homeless vagabond on the staff there.
-At the end of the shift, he is approached by another such man named Frank (David Keith, from The Thing and Pitch Black), who offers to take him to what amounts to a colony of transients organized and administered by a community activist called Gilbert (Peter Jason, of Dreamscape and The Amazing Captain Nemo).
+At the end of the shift, he is approached by another such man named Frank (Keith David, from The Thing and Pitch Black), who offers to take him to what amounts to a colony of transients organized and administered by a community activist called Gilbert (Peter Jason, of Dreamscape and The Amazing Captain Nemo).
 Nada is intensely suspicious at first— both of Frank’s motives and of Gilbert’s— and he detests the idea of accepting a handout with all the passion at the command of a white, working-class hard-ass who’s been indoctrinated his whole adult life to look down on welfare bums and charity cases.
 But like it or not, Nada is part of that underclass now, and he really hasn’t any better options, at least until he gets a few paydays under his belt.
 Besides, Gilbert and his people seem legit enough.
 At the very least, they’re not Moonies or Hare Krishnas.

 Of course, Moonies and Hare Krishnas aren’t the only species of weirdo knocking around LA.
 Gilbert’s colony is set up in an undeveloped lot opposite a rundown African Methodist Episcopal church, and the minister there (Raymond St. Jacques, from Cotton Comes to Harlem and Voodoo Dawn) likes to come across the street to preach a strange gospel indeed.
 His words have the tone of a fire-and-brimstone sermon, but hit none of the expected points about sin or repentance.
 When he speaks of waking up to the presence of concealed evil in the world, it really doesn’t sound like he’s talking about Satan— or indeed about anything that fits in comfortably with the usual mystical Protestant apocalypse narrative.
 The minister intrigues Nada, and kind of gives him the creeps at the same time.
 Even more intriguingly creepy is Gilbert’s habit of going over to the mad preacher’s church late at night with several other men, and staying until just a few hours before dawn.
 And then there’s the guy on TV.
 A few of the inhabitants of Gilbert’s Hooverville have television sets, but lately the nighttime programming keeps getting sporadically interrupted by some beardy talking head whose ravings sound suspiciously similar in content (albeit drastically different in presentation) to those of the minister across the way.
 Something about mind control and hidden transmitters and a secret oligarchy of sinister puppet masters controlling the world from behind the scenes.
 One night, Nada’s mounting curiosity finally gets the better of him, and he sneaks into the church during one of its mysterious midnight services.
 The singing of the congregation proves to be merely a tape recording, and the building itself has been renovated inside to the point that it could no longer easily function as a place of worship.
 Instead, there’s a makeshift television studio— the source of the intrusive talking head broadcast— and some kind of packing and shipping warehouse filled with unmarked cardboard boxes.
 Nada is just beginning to think about cutting one of those open when a police riot squad descends upon both the church and Gilbert’s encampment.
 The cops roust the inhabitants with tear gas, bulldoze the hovels into the ground, and savagely beat anyone who comes within baton’s reach.
 That includes the preacher, who is getting the full Rodney King when last Nada sees him.
 Nada himself is one of the lucky few to escape with their skulls intact.